rswhiting/rswhiting.github.io/_posts/2017-05-01-dragon-slaying.md

 ---
 title: Dragon slaying
 layout: post
-category:
-  - Danny Rocket
-  - Story
+category: Story
+tags: [ Danny Rocket, FixMe ]
 ---
 Danny thought back.
 It made way more sense now.
 Dragons don't blow cotton candy balls of icy death, and lightning certainly doesn't crawl along like water down a driveway.
 How did he do it though?
 Could he do it again?